joppekroon/webcomponent-overview/README.md

 shadowRoot.appendChild(caption);
 ```

-[//]: # (FIXME: What do you mean with a stylesheet, as opposed to a style element, here?)
-* A shadow tree can have a style element and even a stylesheet.
+* A Shadow DOM tree can contain `<style>` and even `<link rel="stylesheet">`.
-  These styles are local to the shadow DOM and will not bleed into the document.
+  These styles are local to the Shadow DOM and will not bleed into the document.

 ### <a name='Slotting'></a>Slotting
-[//]: # (FIXME: Isn't basically everything in the regular HTML part of the Light DOM?)
-[//]: # (FIXME: You are using "shadow tree" versus "Light DOM", y u no consistent?)
-[//]: # (FIXME: The bits about "default content" aren't very clear...)
-* The markup within an element is called 'Light DOM'.
+* The markup within a custom element is called 'Light DOM'.
-* By default, when a shadow tree is attached to an element, its Light DOM is ignored.
+* By default, when a Shadow DOM tree is attached to an element, its Light DOM is ignored.
-* If the shadow tree has slots, all elements in the Light DOM are distributed over those slots, to create a 'Flattened DOM tree'.
+* If the Shadow DOM has slots, all elements in the Light DOM are distributed over those slots, to create a 'Flattened DOM tree'.
 * Slots can have a name and default content.
   The name is used to identify a specific slot for Light DOM content.
-If there is no Light DOM for a slot, the default content is used.
+  If there is no Light DOM to fit in a slot, its default content (any markup inside `<slot>`) is used.
 * The slot with no name is the default slot, and all elements in the Light DOM that do not specify a slot are moved there.
   Note: Technically you can have multiple unnamed slots, but only the first one will ever be populated.